agamez0502/workbook-7/README.md

 - ✍️ INSERT, UPDATE, DELETE
 - 🧱 CREATE TABLE & Schema Design
 - 🤖 Using AI Tools for SQL Generation

 ---

-## ✅ Getting Started
-To follow along:
-1. 💾 Install MySQL Server and Workbench.
-2. 📖 Work through each module in order.
-3. 🧠 Try all exercises & challenges to build your skills.
-4. 🚀 Apply what you learn on real projects!

----